 Naegi as our main character is a really good choice.
 He’s pretty bland, mostly to allow the viewer or player to project their own personality onto him, but also very likable.
 He seems to find good in everyone no matter the situation.
 Plus, I love the hell out of that jacket.
 God, I want that jacket.

-Sayaka Maizono – Super Duper High School Idol: The only person that Naegi seems to know out of this whole group, Maizono used to go to Junior high with Naegi, but he never believed she ever noticed him because he was so plain and she was, well, a super duper high school idol.
-However, she shows that she does indeed remember him and they become friends.
+Sayaka Maizono – Super Duper High School Idol: The only person that Naegi seems to know out of this whole group, Maizono used to go to Junior high with Naegi, but he believed she never noticed him because he was so plain and she was, well, a super duper high school idol.
+However, she does indeed remember him and they become friends.
 They soon rely on each other a lot as their trials through the school get worse and worse.

 Junko Enoshima – Super Duper High School Model: Not much to say about Junko.
 She has huge pink pigtails and an attitude.
 You pretty much want her to die or know she’d have no qualms against killing someone.